 12. Botanical Gardens

 Who doesn’t love a botanical garden?
-Roam around these grounds featuring a number of exotic and tropical plants for a lovely day out.
+Roam around these grounds in Puerto de la Cruz, featuring a number of exotic and tropical plants for a lovely day out.

 13. Jameos del Agua

 The Canary Islands have many volcanic characteristics and one of them are these volcanic caves in Lanzarote.
 These caves are open for visitors to explore, they feature a restaurant and even a concert hall!
 It’s so fascinating that we’ve included Jameos del Agua on our ultimate Lanzarote checklist!

 This national park puts Lanzarote’s volcanic scenery on display, allowing you to enter the park on foot, by coach or by camel.
 Whilst there, enjoy a meal at the site’s geothermal restaurant.

 15. Papagayo Beach